 Bulk Tank International, S. de R.L. de C.V. ("Bulk"), one of the Walker companies acquired by the Company on May 8, 2012, entered into agreements in 2011 with the Mexican federal environmental agency, PROFEPA, and the applicable state environmental agency, PROPAEG, pursuant to PROFEPA's and PROPAEG's respective environmental audit programs to resolve noncompliance with federal and state environmental laws at Bulk's Guanajuato facility ("Compliance Agreements").
-The Compliance Agreements require Bulk to undertake certain corrective action to come into compliance with environmental requirements.
+Bulk completed all required corrective actions and received a Certification of Clean Industry from PROPAEG; Bulk is seeking the same certification from PROFEPA, which the Company expects it will receive following an audit and review to be conducted by PROFEPA in late February 2014.
 The Company does not expect that this matter will have a material adverse effect on its financial condition or results of operations.